Wildlife Rehabilitation: How Do I Care for a Wild Animal That Has Been Hurt or Rescued

 Last week, it was another hot one in Texas.
 My dog was sitting by the back door whining for me to let her in out of the 113°F heat.
-I quickly obliged her, returning to my computer without paying her much mind.
+I quickly obliged her, returning to my computer without paying much attention to her.

-Within a very short period of time, I was abruptly pulled from my computer screen by the sound of … What was that?
+After a few minutes, I was abruptly pulled from my computer screen by the sound of … What was that?
 Tawny, my golden retriever mix, didn’t make noises like that!
-Yet the sound was coming from the corner where she was laying on her dog bed.
+Yet the sound was coming from the corner where she was laying on her bed.
 I quickly got up to see what was going on in that corner.

 It didn’t really have any ears.
-I was guessing that it was either a rat (It was too big to be a mouse.), a possum, or a squirrel.
-It appeared to have a couple small areas bleeding on its head.
+I was guessing that it was either a rat (It was too big to be a mouse.), a possum or a squirrel.
+It appeared to have a couple of small areas bleeding on its head.

-I took Tawny outside hoping she would lead me to where she had gotten this little guy, and sure enough she headed straight for a tree in the back yard.
+I took Tawny outside hoping she would lead me to where she had gotten this little guy, and sure enough, she headed straight for a tree in the back yard.
 Under it, I found another little guy who was already dead but did not appear to be hurt in any way.
-I looked up into the tree to see a squirrel, lying in the lower branches, which had obviously just given birth and may even be getting ready to drop another at the base of the tree.
-I quickly got a folded up towel and put it below her on the ground to cushion the fall of the next one, and then after securing the dogs inside, placed the little one I had rescued onto the towel, hoping that the mother would hear its cries and come and take him to her nest, wherever that was.
+I looked up into the tree.
+I saw an adult squirrel, lying in the lower branches approximately eight feet above the ground, which had obviously just given birth and may even be getting ready to drop another at the base of the tree.
+I quickly got a folded up towel and put it below her on the ground to cushion the fall of the next one, and then after securing my dogs inside, placed the little one I had rescued onto the towel, hoping that the mother would hear its cries and come and take him to her nest, wherever that was.
 I checked on them an hour later.
 The mother squirrel was gone, and she had left her baby lying in the sun.

-When I picked up the baby, he was weaker than he had previously been, and I was concerned for him.
+When I picked up the baby, he was weaker than he had been earlier, and I was concerned about him.
 He was obviously a newborn, had fallen a distance during the birth, had been picked up and carried around by a dog, and had just laid out in the sun in 113°F heat for an hour.